 For Senior Financial Accountants, career advancements do not tend to correlate with a rise in salary.
 On average, lower-level Senior Financial Accountants earn similar salaries to those in higher-end positions like Financial Controller.
 An Accounting Manager role is the most prevalent career advancement for Senior Financial Accountants.
 Paychecks for that role are $61K on average.
 The Senior Financial Analyst position is another common transition for Senior Financial Accountants; in this role, salaries are typically at the $76K mark.

 Popular Skills for Senior Financial Accountant

-Survey results imply that Senior Financial Accountants put a diverse skill set to use.
-Most notably, skills in Accounting, Month-End Close, General Ledger Accounting, and Financial Analysis are correlated to pay that is above average, with boosts between 4 percent and 9 percent.
-The majority of those who know Financial Analysis also know Microsoft Excel.
+Senior Financial Accountants generally report applying a varied skill set to their work.
+Most notably, skills in Accounting, Month-End Close, Financial Analysis, and General Ledger Accounting are correlated to pay that is above average.
+It is often found that people who know Financial Analysis are also skilled in Microsoft Excel.

 Pay by Experience Level for Senior Financial Accountant